na-na-hi/renget/archive/LiminalCrossroads1.md

 *"You're always the one trying to have all the fun.
 You've lit those kinda fireworks by yourself before, I wanna have some fun too!"*

-*"You don't know how to tie your shoes without Mom doing it for you, I'm not gonna let you lit stuff up", Bill argued.
+*"You don't know how to tie your shoes without Mom doing it for you, I'm not gonna let you lit stuff up," Bill argued.
 At any second, he'd be ready to wrestle the explosives out of his brother's grasp.*

 *"That was until last month!
 And besides, why do you always have to act all cocky just because you're five seconds older than me?"*